kaleidos-ventures/taiga-blog/content/2020-08-18_why_is_kanban_not_working_for_me.md

 ![Screenshot of Taiga showing the kanban mode with a zoom out view.There are lots of columns and rows.
 The first column, "ideas", is specially long]({filename}/images/2020-08-18_why_is_kanban_not_working_for_me/taiga_kanbanzoomout.jpg)
-<small>Taiga’s zoom out view of a KANBAN card is showing here a problematic initial column.
-Watch out for long scrolls in early stage KANBAN columns.</small>
+<figcaption>Taiga’s zoom out view of a KANBAN card is showing here a problematic initial column.
+Watch out for long scrolls in early stage KANBAN columns.<figcaption>

 ###People saying "What should I do next?" too often